tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Refold is a copy of AJATT with some parts reworded.
 There isn't much difference between the two,
-*except With Refold you have to buy the T-shirts and cups from their store to keep progressing*.
+*except With Refold you have to buy the T-shirts and cups from their store and subscribe for monthly donations to keep progressing.*

+I'm not that knowledgeable about Refold's teachings, but I understand that Refold was designed to be less effective than AJATT.
+Depending on how much time you have for immersion, what you immerse with, and how you use Anki you can progress faster, and I wish you do.

 ### Is there a Japanese syntax parser similar to Jisho.org but with no English?